asgardeo/asgardeo-tomcat-saml-agent/README.md

    Next, expand the Claim Configuration section.
 In this configuration, add the claims you need to retrive from the
     web app.

-3. Build the source code by following build commands in [Building from the source](#building-from-the-source)
-4. Deploy the application, `SampleApp.war` using Apache Tomcat.
+3. Deploy the application, `SampleApp.war` using Apache Tomcat.
-5. Try out the application by accessing the `http://localhost:8080/SampleApp/index.html`.
+4. Try out the application by accessing the `http://localhost:8080/SampleApp/index.html`.

    By default, the application runs on url `http://localhost:8080/SampleApp/`